Tiger – the largest cat

 Tiger (Panthera tigris) is the largest representative of the cat family and one of the largest land predators.

-The tiger is the third largest land predator (after the white bear and brown bear).
+The tiger is the third largest land predator (after the polar bear and brown bear).
 Tiger usually lives in areas covered with dense forest.
 Therefore Siberian tigers live in the taiga and other tigers live in tropical forests of South and Southeast Asia.

 There are several species of tigers.
 The largest animals live in eastern Siberia, and the smallest tigers are on the islands of Sumatra, Java, and Bali.